 The forming, storming, norming, performing, and adjourning model provides a definitive guide to team-building and engagement in organizations.
 It has helped modern HR teams understand the need to transition from individual productivity to group cohesiveness in supporting business goals.

 But, how well does the model serve in this age of virtual or remote teams?
 Well, 65% of remote employees suggest that they have never been part of team development activities.

 Over 16.5 million people in the U.S. alone, including freelancers and remote workers, form what is known as the “gig economy.”
 The good thing is that Tuckman’s model is accessible, easy to understand, and flexible enough to be applied to different settings.

-New technologies, such as Basecamp, Hubstaff Tasks, Trello, and many other such cloud-based project and task management software, are enabling teams to document conversations, maintain updated records and facilitate communication between employees and virtual teams.
+New technologies, such as Basecamp, Hubstaff Tasks, Trello, and many other team management software, are enabling teams to document conversations, maintain updated records and facilitate communication between employees and virtual teams.
 Methodologies like agile project management can help keep teams in sync and growing with ease.

 So, in 2019 the five team development stages model is still relevant, it just needs to utilize modern technology to be practical.